-Personal data, or personal information, means any information about an individual from which that person can be identified.
+Personal data, or personal information, means any information about an individual, as described in Article 2 above.
 It does not include data where the identity has been removed (anonymous data).

 We may collect, use, store and transfer different kinds of personal data about you which we have grouped together as follows:

-- Identity Data includes your full name, addresses and date of birth,
+- Identity data includes your full name, addresses and date of birth;

-- Transaction Data includes details about payments to and from you and other details of services you have purchased from us,
+- transaction data includes details about payments to and from you and other details of services you have purchased from us;

-- Profile Data includes your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses,
+- profile data includes your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses;

-- Marketing and Communications Data includes your preferences in receiving marketing from us and your communication preferences.
+- marketing and communications data includes your preferences in receiving marketing from us and your communication preferences;

 We also collect, use and share aggregated data such as statistical or demographic data for any purpose.
-Aggregated Data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.
+Aggregated data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.

-We do not collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
-Nor do we collect any information about criminal convictions and offences
+We do not collect any special categories of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
+Nor do we collect any information about criminal convictions and offenses.

 When you sign-in via a third party (Google, Facebook, Linkedin), we do not store any of your passwords.

-Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you.
+You are not required to provide the requested personal data.
+However, if you choose not to do so, we will not be able to provide you with our products or services or respond to requests you may have.
+Thus, where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you.

-2. How we collect information
+4. How we collect information